eccles/whome/doc/source/asdf/README.md

 asdf install golang latest
 ```

-Note that for golang the following must be added to the .bashrc file:
+Note that for golang the following must be sourced in any repo that uses golang via asdf:

 ```
 . ${ASDF_DATA_DIR:-$HOME/.asdf}/plugins/golang/set-env.bash